Plant ID Cards

 The following are plant ID cards developed by the Stillaguamish Tribe to aid in your natural explorations.
 While this is by no means a complete list, it focuses on traditional cultural uses as well as basic identification.
 Additional resources are listed at the bottom of the page.

 Print and laminate if desired.
-Click HERE for instructions about creating multiple sets of ID cards.
-Double sided cards are available at the bottom of the page.
+Click here for instructions about creating multiple sets of ID cards.

 Cards are grouped by Herbaceous Plants, Shrubs, and Trees.